krashish8/pgrouting-workshop/docs/chapters/chapter-3.rst

 .. rubric:: Linux distributions:

-Add the following line to your /etc/apt/sources.list.
+Add the following (random) line to your /etc/apt/sources.list.
 According to your distribution, replace '<mydist>' with your distribution name.

 ::